-We have reserved the first location in an activation record (that is, at an invariant offset from the frame pointer FP) for a function's return value, thereby making code generation for the ReturnStatement straightforward.
+In anticipation of extending the system to handle value-returning functions in a later section we have reserved the first location in an activation record (that is, at an invariant offset from the frame pointer FP) for a function's return value RV.
 This location is not really needed for void functions but it makes for easier code generation to keep all frame headers a constant size.
-Although not at first obvious, in this arrangement we also need to reserve an element for saving the old mark stack pointer at function activation, so that it can be restored once a function has run its course.
+Although not at first obvious, in this arrangement we also need to reserve an element SM for saving the old mark stack pointer at function activation, so that it can be restored once a function has run its course.
 The reason for this is that the computation of the values of one function's arguments may involve further function calls, as exemplified by code of the form